krzyszsz/ApproximateOptimization/README.md

 private static void Example3_Linear_regression_with_result_range_rescaled() {
     // This example is similar to example 2, but it looks for results in a wider range, not only in 0..1.
     // To do that we need to scale the result.
-Below search area is in range between -1 million and +1 million. var scaleFactor = 1000000;
+Below search area is in range between -1mln and +1mln. var scaleFactor = 1000000;
     var rescale = (double inputNumber) => inputNumber * scaleFactor * 2 - scaleFactor;